Orbitist/orbitist.github.io/_posts/2014-06-24-sailing-lake-erie.md

 _**Buffalo Racing **_

-On one such evening in late July, Jack Kitrenos was preparing his 41-foot boat, Slider, for a Wednesday night race.
+On one such evening in late July, Jack Kitrenos was preparing his 41-foot boat, _Slider_, for a Wednesday night race.
 The boat is 9,500 pounds when empty, has a 70-foot black mast rising above all the other masts in Erie Basin Marina, and can hold about 14 crew members.

 “It’s built for speed, not for comfort, it's built for speed," Kitrenos said before the race in his boat.